jonoswift7/jonoswift7/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-jonoswift-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jono-swift-a42ba1227/)](https://www.linkedin.com/in/jono-swift-a42ba1227/)
 [![Gmail Badge](https://img.shields.io/badge/-jonoswift903-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:jonoswift903@gmail.com)](mailto:jonoswift903@gmail.com)

+### Lil Info

-I'm currently working as an SCCM and Jamf administrator and living in Kobe, preparing to begin my Masters of machine learning in Japan 🏯
+I'm currently working as an SCCM and Jamf administrator and living in Kobe, preparing to begin my Masters of machine learning in Japan.

 I'm English-Japanese bilingual.

 If you're in Japan and want to get in touch, send me an email!
+Just be sure to make the subject title GITHUB: or something similar.

+I love coding and learning new coding languages - Swift is the current!

+In my spare time I like to explore the areas around me in Kobe, and of course enjoy having a few drinks and winding down with mates 🍻

 ### Projects

 I'm currently working on building some iOS applications that implement OpenAI.

+This year, while doing my Masters I'm also hoping to learn a bit more about webscraping with Python, so I can create some robust webscraping services coupled with ML models.

 ### Languages and Tools: